lilaspourpre/acl-2020/_pages/home.md

 The world of Data Science changes every year.
 At AIST, we exchange our understanding of the Science state-of-the-art, as well as how it applies to life and business.
 AIST is regularly held since 2012.

 Because of the current COVID-19 epidemiological situation, the conference will be held online and there is no participation fee.
-Please, fill in the <a href="https://forms.gle/Yc7uL9gBaZYJFRD77">registration form</a>.
+To participate, please, fill in the <a href="https://forms.gle/Yc7uL9gBaZYJFRD77">registration form</a>.

 <h2>Publication</h2>